hikchoi/cerebrarium/vault/cerebrarium.tending.md

 # On tending my Cerebrarium

-Open a note.
+Open a random note.
 Does this note deserve to stay?

 If the answer is no, it has to be pruned.
   - Maybe you wanted to get to this topic, but never did.